Saveeza/eu-transition-bonds-credibility-policy-analysis/README.md

 ## 📄 License
 This project is licensed under the [MIT License](LICENSE).

+---

+## 👤 About the Author

+**Saveeza Aziz** is a data analyst with a focus on sustainable finance and applied policy evaluation.
+Her work combines technical expertise in ESG scoring, EU Taxonomy alignment, and investment modeling to support real-world financial decisions.
+She has contributed to projects on the real estate market in Luxembourg, the green transport transition in Germany, and the credibility challenge of transition bonds held by Dutch pension funds.
+Her approach bridges regulatory frameworks and market performance through data-driven insights that are both practical and impact-focused — especially in areas like green finance accountability, disclosure enforcement, and policy-aligned investment strategies.

+---

 *For questions, feedback, or collaboration — feel free to reach out!*